ZenithVal/OSCLock/README.md

 7. In the config.toml, device_password should now be filled in
 8. You can remove your esmart username and password if you'd like.
 9. Configure everything else in the confg.toml to your heart's content.
+10. **HAVE A BACKUP PLAN AND BE SAFE.
+Bluetooth CAN'T BE TRUSTED.**

 ##### *Skip 3-8 if you don't actually have a physical lock*